 A vaccine against polio was developed in the mid-1950s.
 Its research and development were funded by the March of Dimes Foundation, a private nonprofit founded by Franklin D. Roosevelt, himself a polio sufferer.

 Since its founding in 1988, the Global Polio Eradication Initiative has administered polio vaccines to 2.5 billion children.
-That action has averted 18 million cases of paralysis, the primary symptom of this disease, and has saved the world’s governments $27 billion in treatment and rehabilitation costs.
+That action has averted 18 million cases of paralysis, the primary symptom of this disease, and saved the world’s governments $27 billion in treatment and rehabilitation costs.

 Factors That Shape the Economic Impact of Vaccines